Happ stifles Royals in his debut with Yankees

 J.A.
 Happ pitched six outstanding innings in his debut for the New York Yankees, who beat the Kansas City Royals 6-3 Sunday afternoon at Yankee Stadium.

-Happ (11-6) made it to New York Saturday after inclement weather canceled his flight from Chicago on Friday.
-After playing catch in between games of Saturday’s doubleheader, Happ went right to work in his debut while working quickly in a 96-pitch outing.
+Happ (11-6) made it to New York on Saturday after inclement weather canceled his flight from Chicago on Friday.
+After playing catch in between games of Saturday’s doubleheader, Happ went right to work in his debut while pitching quickly in a 96-pitch outing.

 Happ allowed one run on three hits after getting traded in the days leading up to the non-waiver deadline for the fourth time in his career.
-He is 16-8 in 35 (31 starts) post-trade games.
+He is 16-8 in 35 post-trade games (31 starts).

 The veteran left-hander also won for the first time since June 25 after going 0-3 in his last four starts for the Toronto Blue Jays.

-Aaron Hicks hit a two-run homer, fell a triple shy of the cycle and reached base four times as the Yankees hit 30 games over .500 for the third time of the season.
+Aaron Hicks hit a two-run homer, fell a triple shy of the cycle and reached base four times as the Yankees (67-37) hit 30 games over .500 for the third time this season.

 Miguel Andujar and Greg Bird added RBI singles for New York while Giancarlo Stanton lifted a sacrifice fly.